 Patients ask: How will I be monitored when taking Ovidrel®?

-Tell them: When taking Ovidrel®, your ovaries need to be monitored to see how they respond to treatment.
+Possible Response: When taking Ovidrel®, your ovaries need to be monitored to see how they respond to treatment.
 Ultrasounds and hormone levels are used to:

 Patients ask: Am I at increased risk for ovarian hyperstimulation syndrome (OHSS) after taking Ovidrel®?